Dorival Caymmi: Chronology

 "O Que É Que a Baiana Tem?" gained even more fame in Brazil when Miranda performed it in the 1939 film Banana da Terra, and it was this song that garnered her international attention and helped launch her career.
 After this success, Caymmi began to focus more on making music, and he wrote songs that appeared in other Brazilian films.
 In late 1939, he signed with Odeon Records and recorded his first three singles, "Rainha do Mar/Promessa de Pescador" ("Queen of the Sea/Promise of the Fisherman"), "Roda Pião" ("Spinning Wheel"), and "O Que É Que a Baiana Tem?/A Preta do Acarajé" ("What Is It About Bahian Women?/The Black Beauty Who Sells Acarajé").
 He came to more attention in the early 1940s when he performed as a regular on the Brazilian radio network Rádio Nacional.
-He recorded "Samba da Minha Terra" ("Samba of My Homeland") in 1940 and "A Jangada Voltou Só" ("The Raft Returned Alone") in the following year.
+He recorded "Samba da Minha Terra" ("Samba of My Homeland") in 1940 and "A Jangada Voltou Só" ("The Raft Returned Alone") in 1941.
+Also in 1941, he released "Você Já Foi à Bahia?" ("Have You Been to Bahia?").

 In 1944, he performed his own "Acontece Que Eu Sou Baiano" ("It Just So Happens That I'm Bahian") in the movie Abacaxi Azul (Blue Pineapple).
 In the late 1940s, he was a member of the samba-canção movement largely founded by his sometime creative rival, composer Ary Barroso.
 Other prominent Brazilian musicians of the day covered several of his songs, including Dick Farney, who famously recorded Caymmi's "Marina" (1944) in 1947.
 In 1957 Caymmi wrote "Suíte do Pescador", which appeared in the film The Sandpit Generals.

 In the 1950s and 1960s, Jobim, João Gilberto, and others who contributed to the birth of the bossa nova style collaborated with Caymmi and often referenced his work when composing their own pieces.
 During this era, Gilberto covered several of Caymmi's songs, including "Rosa Morena" ("Dark-skinned Rose") and "Saudade da Bahia" ("Longing for Bahia").
 Jobim was particularly enamored of Caymmi's music, and the two grew to be close friends.
 American lyricist Ray Gilbert translated Caymmi's "Das Rosas" into English in 1965, and it was released in the United States as "...and Roses and Roses".
 The song was recorded by Brazilian vocalist Astrud Gilberto and by American singers Andy Williams and Perry Como.
 Williams's version became a hit, and as a result, Caymmi was invited to spend four months in Los Angeles, where he performed, filmed a television show, and recorded an LP record.